EdgeApp/redux-pixies/README.md

 )
 ```

-The `attachPixie` function automatically applies this function to its input, so the entire pixie tree will shut down by default if any pixie calls `onError`.
 Using this enhancer throughout your tree of pixies can limit a failed pixie's destruction to just the affected subsystem.

 ### Subscribing to props changes